AdobeDocs/commerce-admin.en/help/catalog/categories-custom-design.md

 ---
 # Categories - Design settings

 The _[!UICONTROL Design]_ section gives you control over the look and feel of a category, all associated product pages, and page layout.
 You can customize a category page and its associated products for a promotion, or to differentiate the category.
-For example, you might develop a distinctive design for a brand or special line of products, or apply an update for a specific period of time.
+For example, you might develop a distinctive design for a brand or special line of products, or apply an update for a specific time period.

 ![Design settings for a category](./assets/category-design.png)<!-- zoom -->